Chart Color Schemes

 Residential development activity is lower than average in Connells Point according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Connells Point has recorded approximately 7 residential properties granted approval each year over the past five financial years.
-This totals an estimated 36 homes.
-In FY-26 so far, 2 approvals have been recorded.
-Over these five financial years (FY-21 to FY-25), an average of 3.7 people moved to the area for each dwelling built.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Connells Point has recorded around 7 residential properties granted approval each year over the past five financial years, totalling an estimated 36 homes.
+So far in FY-26, 2 approvals have been recorded.
+On average, 3.7 people move to the area annually for each dwelling built between FY-21 and FY-25, indicating demand significantly exceeds new supply.
+New properties are constructed at an average value of $644,000, targeting the premium market segment with higher-end properties.

 Frequently Asked Questions - Development